François Genoud: Post-war

-Genoud is notable for having been the executor of last will and testament of Nazi propagandist Joseph Goebbels, and for reportedly making a fortune from publishing Goebbels' diaries which he held the posthumous rights for along with Hitler and Bormann's works.
+Genoud is notable for having been the executor of the last will and testament of Nazi propagandist Joseph Goebbels, and for reportedly making a fortune from publishing Goebbels' diaries, which he held the posthumous rights for along with Hitler and Martin Bormann's works.
 This enterprise suffered a setback in 1960 when Paula Hitler died without his securing the full rights to the literary works of Adolf Hitler.

 Nazi hunters such as Serge Klarsfeld and Simon Wiesenthal, journalist David Lee Preston, and others have asserted that his role as a benefactor for surviving National Socialist interests goes much deeper, offering evidence that Genoud was no less than the principal financial manager of the hidden Swiss assets of the Third Reich after World War II.

+In 1986 American journalists Martin A. Lee and Kevin Coogan met with Genoud and interviewed him in Lausanne in 1986.
+Genoud only agreed to meet with Coogan and Lee with the condition that the interview not be taped and he not be directly quoted.
+The article came out in Mother Jones in May 1987, the only American journalistic investigation into Genoud while he was alive.

+Friendship with Paul Dickopf

+That Paul Dickopf became Interpol Head is connected with his friendship with Francois Genoud, because Genoud lobbied Arab governments to help him achieve the role.
+The implications are understood to include that when the Munich massacre occurred in 1972, Interpol limited its investigation into it, with a spokesman from Interpol stating that, "Interpol was an agency designed to handle criminal, not political matters."

 Arab liberation

 Genoud became a passionate supporter of Arab liberation causes, funding many nationalist and right-wing organisations.
+When creating “Hitlers politisches Testament” (a forgery), he likely attributed pro-Arab statements to Hitler in order to fit his agenda of support for Arab Terrorism.
+(He was also heavily involved with Hitler’s Table Talk, possessing most of the revised Bormann notes in question.)

 Algerian Liberation Front

 While in Egypt in the 1950s, through contacts in Gamal Abdel Nasser's government, he was introduced to the leaders of the Algerian Liberation Front, which he would eventually finance by 1954 after originally supplying weapons.
-In 1958 he founded the Arab Commercial Bank in Geneva, which would be active in lending to Arab nationalist groups and as the chief repository for the Algerian National Liberation Front.
+In 1958, he founded the Arab Commercial Bank in Geneva, which would be active in lending to Arab nationalist groups and as the chief repository for the Algerian National Liberation Front.

 Palestine

-In the 1960s Genoud began supplying arms for Palestinian causes.
-The Lausanne-based New European Order organisation, met in Barcelona in April 1969 where Palestinian groups received financial support and Genoud placed them in contact with former Nazis who would assist their military training, including pledged support designated for the Palestine Liberation Organisation.
-He was a close associate of Dr. George Habash and Jacques Vergès, and in September 1969 he contributed finances for the legal expenses of three Palestinians from the Popular Front for the Liberation of Palestine following their attack on an El Al flight in Zurich, where he personally sat at their defense table.
+In the 1960s, Genoud began supplying arms for Palestinian causes.
+The Lausanne-based New European Order organisation, met in Barcelona in April 1969, where Palestinian groups received financial support and Genoud placed them in contact with former Nazis who would assist their military training, including pledged support designated for the Palestine Liberation Organisation.
+He was a close associate of Dr. George Habash and Jacques Vergès, and in September 1969, he contributed finances for the legal expenses of three Palestinians from the Popular Front for the Liberation of Palestine following their attack on an El Al flight in Zurich, where he personally sat at their defense table.